arpatterson31/reading-notes/learning-text-editors.md

 ## Definition:
 text based interface to the system

+It can do what your file explorer can only faster!

 ### Layout
  + Line 1: prompt then a command followed by arguments
  + Lines 2 - 5: output from running the command